UnforeseenOcean/Ascender/README.md

 - Luigi Auriemma - Maker of QuickBMS.
 - XeNTaX - I reused the unpacking code for Toy Soldiers (which had same data blob structure) to unpack data file.
 Original script can be found [on this link.](http://forum.xentax.com/viewtopic.php?f=10&t=8860)
 - swuforce - Creator of aforementioned QuickBMS script.
 I borrowed their script from their forum post.

+## DISCLAIMER
+The files from the game are only provided for reference use only.
+To protect the intellectual property of original developers and companies, only the main executable will be provided, and provided executable will be removed upon request from the developers.
+I highly recommend downloading the entire game through official sources (Steam).